-In spite of this volatility, 10-year gilt yields have traded within a defined range since mid-December of last year, where they have been broadly sitting between 4.4% and 4.8%.
+In spite of this volatility, ten-year gilt yields have traded within a defined range since mid-December of last year, where they have been broadly sitting between 4.4% and 4.8%.
 Shorter maturity gilt yields were trading in a well-defined range in the first quarter of 2025, sitting between 4.2% and 4.4%, but slipped in the second quarter, to sit between 4% and 4.2%.
 The fall in yield for five-year gilts has likely been spurred on by the economic data in the period being more supportive of central bank rate cuts, leading the market to price in two further cuts from the Bank of England.

-The shape of the curve has also shifted in the second quarter, as investors react to the ongoing geopolitical turbulence.
-In the first quarter, we saw aggressive steepening of the curve, with 'Liberation Day' and the range of tariffs announced by the US government adding to this move at the start of the second quarter.
+The shape of the curve has also shifted in the second quarter, as investors react to ongoing geopolitical turbulence.
+In the first quarter, we saw aggressive steepening of the curve, with Trump's 'Liberation Day' adding to this move at the start of the second quarter.
+But, since then however, markets have been relatively well behaved and calm.